junxit/us-congress-bills-111/metadata.md

 - 2009-03-03 — Introduced in House
 - 2009-03-03 — Introduced in House
 - 2009-03-03 — Referred to the House Committee on Energy and Commerce.
+- 2009-03-04 — Referred to the Subcommittee on Communications, Technology, and the Internet.
+- 2009-06-11 — Subcommittee Hearings Held.
+- 2009-10-08 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2009-10-08 — Subcommittee Consideration and Mark-up Session Held.
+- 2010-03-10 — Committee Consideration and Mark-up Session Held.
+- 2010-03-10 — Ordered to be Reported (Amended) by Voice Vote.
+- 2010-04-13 — Placed on the Union Calendar, Calendar No. 264.
+- 2010-04-13 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+111-461.
+- 2010-04-13 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+111-461.